goeb/smit/doc-v3/admin.md

  Role    Description
 -------  ------------
-admin    Allow user to edit project properties rw       Allow user to create new issues and contribute on existing issues ro       Allow user to view issues
+admin    Allow user to edit project properties rw       (read-write) Allow user to create new issues and contribute on existing issues ro       (read-only) Allow user to view issues
 ref      Do not allow user to do anything, but user appears in select-user drop-down lists
 -------  ------------

-Roles on projects (a.k.a the permissions) are specified by:
+Permissions on projects are specified by:

 - a wildcard for the project(s)
 - a role